María de los Ángeles Pineda Villa: Career

 María de los Ángeles Pineda and her husband, José Luis Abarca Velázquez, met in Guerrero and built their wealth selling gold and jewelry.
 After accumulating a number of local businesses, they came into contact with local political bigwigs in Iguala who then tapped Abarca to enter a mayoral contest. in June 2012, Abarca won the election and became Mayor of Iguala despite having no previous political experience.
-Abarca and Guerrero's Governor, Ángel Aguirre were members of the Party of the Democratic Revolution (PRD) in opposition to President Enrique Peña Nieto's Institutional Revolutionary Party (PRI).
+Abarca and Guerrero's Governor, Ángel Aguirre Rivero, were members of the Party of the Democratic Revolution (PRD) in opposition to President Enrique Peña Nieto's Institutional Revolutionary Party (PRI).

 In 2013, Abarca was accused of killing a local community organizer and fellow PRD member, Arturo Hernández Cardona, and two fellow leftist activists the day after an argument at a city council meeting.
-Hernández's wife, Iguala city councilwoman Sofia Mendoza, gave a statement to state authorities, but they failed to investigate the allegations.
+Hernández's wife, Iguala city councilwoman Sofía Mendoza, gave a statement to state authorities, but they failed to investigate the allegations.

-Evidence suggests that state officials, namely Governor Ángel Aguirre of Guerrero, were aware of Maria Pineda's criminal ties.
+Evidence suggests that state officials, namely Governor Ángel Aguirre of Guerrero, were aware of Pineda Villa's criminal ties.
 On October 13, 2014, a video was posted online of a blindfolded and tied woman who identified herself as Maria Leonor Villa Ortuña, the mother of María de los Ángeles Pineda and mother-in-law of Mayor Abarca.
 Along with detailing her family's criminal history and ties to the Beltrán-Leyva cartel, the woman claimed that her sons funded Ángel Aguirre's 2011 campaign for governor on behalf of the Beltrán-Leyva cartel.

 Even though her husband held the mayoral position, it has been claimed Pineda Villa's forceful presence at City Council meetings was evidence that she was the one "calling the shots" in terms of political decisions.
 At the time of the disappearances, she had been tapped by Abarca's PRD party to run as the next mayor of Iguala.
-While the event scheduled on September 26, 2014 was supposedly to celebrate her role advancing Iguala's welfare program, it was the unofficial start of her mayoral election campaign.
+While the event scheduled on September 26, 2014, was supposedly to celebrate her role advancing Iguala's welfare program, it was the unofficial start of her mayoral election campaign.